simonewebdesign/simonewebdesign/source/_posts/2022-10-09-one-request.md

 ### Inline styles

 This is where the journey started.
-The CSS for the whole site is so small that I thought, why not just inline it?
-So I did that.
+I refactored some CSS, got rid of a few superfluous HTML tags, and the stylesheet got so small that I thought, why not just inline it?
+So I looked into that.

-I thought I should be able to *paste* the compiled `style.css`'s contents into a `<style>` tag, somehow.
+I thought I should be able to *inline* the compiled `style.css`'s contents into a `<style>` tag, somehow.
 This turned out to be a challenge.
 I couldn't find a tool that did exactly this, so I wrote my own — or, to be more specific, I sent a pull request to [inline-scripts](https://github.com/mahhov/inline-scripts), which seemed like the closest thing I could find.
 At first, all it was doing was inlining `<script>` tags, so I only had to do the same, but for CSS — a simpler job, figuratively speaking.

 Anyway, with some clever Ruby scripting I managed to minify all the HTML, CSS and JS in one go.
 I would first inline the CSS "on the spot" (i.e. without creating a new file):